In this section

 There are four main stages of subdivision approval:

 - Applying for Subdivision Consent - applicant applies for subdivision consent and if approved, this lasts for 5 years

 - Section 223 approval - applicant applies for a s223 approval, which approves the title plan, showing the new boundaries.

-- Section 224 approval - the applicant applies for a s224 approval which confirms that all of the physical works to form the subdivision have been completed and there are no outstanding conditions.
+- Section 224 approval - applicant applies for a s224 approval which confirms that all of the infrastructure works to form the subdivision have been completed as per consent conditions.